jruydemir/recipes/entrees/chinese_braised_pork_belly.md

 ===========
 1. Combined all ingredients except Pork Belly.
 Bring to a boil in a large pot.
 2. Once boiling, add Pork Belly (skin side up).
 Braise on low heat for 2 1/2 hours.
 3. Once tender, score the skin and broil for a crispy exterior.
-Base with brasing liquid a few times.
+Base with braising liquid a few times.
 4. Serve with rice, and leafy vegetables.

 Notes